Megwana/battleship01/README.md

 * The game keeps count of turns and remind the user each go.
 * The game registers when 3 ships have been hit, signalling game over.
 * The player must select a number 1-5 and A-E, otherwise they cannot continue.
+* The player is not allowed to pick the same coordinates again and is reminded if they have (no. turns are not deducted either).

 ## Future Features
 * The implement the name feature at the end of the game to give the user a personalised congratulations or commiserations.